SimonPaske/simon-paske-photography/README.md

 <br>

-### Media
+## Media

-All photographs are copyrighted and belong to Simon Paske.
+All photographs are copyrighted and belong to:

+ Simon Paske ©